Unlocking Gen Z at Work: A Generational Impact Study

 The translation initiative was made possible by the breadth of the Canva team and their diverse backgrounds.
 The team was a driving force for the inclusion of languages such as Arabic, Hebrew, and other right-to-left languages delivering an essential offering to the millions of users on Canva every day.

 This inclusive approach is integrated into Canva's employee experience, too.
-For example, Canva doesn't simply build diverse teams, they use F4S' tools to empower them to understand what makes each of their team members tick.
+For example, Canva doesn't simply build diverse teams, they use Marlee's technology to empower them to understand what makes each of their team members tick.

-Additionally, with a globally distributed team, Canva uses F4S culture maps to map out their team’s:
+Additionally, with a globally distributed team, Canva uses Marlee's culture maps to map out their team’s:

 • collective work motivations